dturvene/ring-buffer/README.md

 The data structure has four major components:

 * a statically allocated array of buffers to implement the queue
-* a field pointing to the array element to enqueue the new data, called `enq`
+* a field pointing to the array element to enqueue the new data, named `enq`
-* a field pointing to the array element to dequeue the oldest data, called `deq`
+* a field pointing to the array element to dequeue the oldest data, named `deq`
-* a counter for how many valid elements are in the ringbuffer, called `count`.
+* a counter for how many valid elements are in the ringbuffer, named `count`.

 The counter is necessary because the `enq` and `deq` field locations are ambiguous.
-When both `enq` and `deq` are pointing to the same element it could mean the array is full (`counter` is array size) or empty (`counter` is 0.)
+When both `enq` and `deq` are pointing to the same element it could mean the array is full (`count` is array size) or empty (`count` is 0.)
+Additionally the counter is useful to easily determine the number of valid elements in the queue.

 All other queue calculations can be derived from those four but I prefer to do the calculation once and store it in a field in the structure: